devhliu/wrt-project/radon_inversion/README.md

 You must have Matlab/Octave interface for [NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) installed.
 The link to this interface (mex-libraries) can be found [here](https://www-user.tu-chemnitz.de/~potts/nfft/download.php).

-Download Matlab/Octave binaries from the link given above and upload all nfft_functions to Matlab/Octave (so that they can be called locally).
+Download Matlab/Octave binaries from the link given above and upload all NFFT functions (so that they can be called in Matlab/Octave locally).

 #### Usage